-- Must be 18 Years Old to Adopt
+- Must be 21 Years or Old to Adopt

 Because we are the voice for the displaced animals we rescue, we take our adoption process seriously.
 We do our best to ensure the animal and potential adopter will be a good fit together so the animal will have a successful adoption and thrive in its new home.
 Our process is as follows: